 Additionally mental health issues such as stress, anxiety disorders, depression, substance abuse, schizophrenia, bipolar disorder, oppositional defiant disorder etc are also connected with passive aggressive behavior.

-Traumatic childhood experiences or having a passive aggressive parent can also cause passive aggression in individuals.
+Traumatic childhood experiences, negative experiences in life or having a passive aggressive parent can also cause passive aggression in individuals.

 Disturbing childhood events which one has suppressed or been forbidden to ever speak of may lead to repressed anger and frustration leading to passive aggressive behavior.

-Our parents make a huge impact in our personalities and if you have witnessed passive aggression among your parents with sullen silences and a tense atmosphere at home chances are you will be affected and display such behavior as an adult.
+Our parents make a huge impact in our personalities.
+If you have witnessed passive aggression among your parents with sullen silences and a tense atmosphere at home chances are you will be affected and display such behavior as an adult.

-Children whose have parents are overtly critical may display passive aggressive behavior later as they feel hesitant to express their opinions for the fear of criticism.
+Children whose parents or guardians are overtly critical may display passive aggressive behavior later as they feel hesitant to express their opinions for the fear of criticism.

 If you have a passive aggressive partner note if their parents are constantly critical of their efforts no matter how hard they try.